danieldevill/MininetCodingSwitch/README.md

 Notes:

-Which FLow Match Fileds will work best:
+Which Flow Match Fields will work best:
-  VLAN id?
+  -VLAN id?
-  Metadata?
+  -Metadata?
-  Aim to use as much existing infrastructure as possible, these will ease with
+  -Aim to use as much existing infrastructure as possible, these will ease with future integration and reduce complexities.